polkastarter/random-seed-prevrandao/README.md

 ### getRandomNumber(uint32 \_chainId, address \_contractAddress) returns uint256

-using the same parameter a for `requestRandomWords`, about 1-2 minutes later, the 256 Bit random number can be read
+Using the same parameter as for `requestRandomWords`, about 1-2 minutes later, the 256 Bit random number can be read

 ### getScheduleRequest(uint32 \_chainId, address \_contractAddress) returns RandomRequest